➜ Don’t skip the video above. That’s the lesson. The text below is a quick recap you can reference later.

 Earnest Money Explained

-It’s usually 1–3% of the purchase price and is applied toward your closing costs/down payment.
+- It’s usually 1–3% of the purchase price and is applied toward your closing costs or down payment.

-It’s held in a trust/escrow account by the brokerage or attorney.
+- Funds are held in a trust or escrow account by the brokerage or attorney.